DStaquet/counting_sparql/README.md

         $ ./benchmark_bsbm.sh
         ```
 - In case this does not work, the commands in the shell script can be run manually.

+Results can afterwards be found in the `measurements/` directory.